CtrlK

 Progressive Disclosure

 This is a monolithic wall of text at ~180 lines covering configuration, cost management, security, enterprise considerations, and troubleshooting all inline.
-Sections like cost management, security best practices, enterprise considerations, and approximate token costs should be in separate referenced files.
+Sections like cost management, security best practices, enterprise considerations, and the pricing table should be split into separate reference files.
 No bundle files exist to offload this content.

 1 / 3